-If you are an expatriate who starts living in Spain, you will be able to save money with the Beckham Law, as it will allow you to pay just a flat rate of 25% on your incomes, never going higher than that.
+If you are an expatriate who starts living in Spain, you will be able to save money with the Beckham Law, as it will allow you to pay just a flat rate of 25% on your incomes, never paying higher than that.

 Which are the conditions that you need to fulfill in order to be eligible for this rule?
 The most important thing is that you must not have resided in Spain during the 10 years prior to the application process for this tax exemption.
 Furthermore, you will need to have a job contract, and the work must be performed in the Spanish territory (although there are certain flexibilities).

-Do you own a property in the country?
-Then you will need to pay the wealth tax in Spain, no matter if you are considered a tax resident or not.
+Do you own a property in the country or any other asset Then you will need to pay the wealth tax in Spain, no matter if you are considered a tax resident or not.